tauabrandao/message-generador-kubernetes-deploy/README.md

-# Message generador kubernetes deploy
+# Message generator kubernetes deploy

 In this repository you will find a brief example of deployment configuration files from a Microservice Stack in a Kubernetes cluster.